How To Successfully Create A Zero Waste Bathroom

 Kinsfolk’s line of carefully curated products also features period care products worth considering too, including organic bamboo pads, reusable liners, and heating pads.

-For more on zero- and low-waste period products, check out this article.
+For more check out our zero and low-waste period products article.

 In terms of supplies, simple switches like using rags instead of paper towels, or biodegradable sponges and brushes are a lot more accessible than you might imagine.